Study Guides | ecology | Air Quality and Smoke Days

 1. Is any amount of smoke damaging?

 Yes.
-Any amount of smoke is damaging to the lungs, more so to growing or weakened lungs.
+Any amount of smoke is damaging to lungs, more so to young and growing, and weakened lungs.
 As the US EPA states, “it’s always a good idea to reduce your exposure to smoke.”

 2. What does it mean to say that some people are sensitive to smoke?

-Such foolish comments actually refer to the overly sensitive, such as those with compromised respiratory or circulatory systems.
-Describing one group of people as “sensitive” implies that other groups are not.
-This leads officialdumb to make artificial distinctions and create one set of rules for the “sensitive” and anther set of rules for everyone else.
-In reality, we are all sensitive to smoke, and we all sustain at least some permanent damage from the particulate matter in smoke.
+Such foolish comments actually refer to people who are overly sensitive, such as those with compromised respiratory or circulatory systems.
+Describing one group of people as “sensitive” implies that other groups are not sensitive.
+This leads officialdumb to suggest artificial and false distinctions, and to create one set of rules for the “sensitive” group and anther for everyone else.
+In reality, everyone with lungs is sensitive to smoke, and all sustain at least some permanent damage from the particulate matter in smoke.

-3. What are the dangers in wildfire smoke?
+3. What are the specific dangers in wildfire smoke?

 Smoke from wildfires contains many different toxins in the form of particulate matter and vapor.
 When forests burn most of the particulate matter in smoke is formed from burning vegetation.
 When buildings, vehicles and factories burn, an extremely toxic mix of pollutants is produced.